patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-13-universal-sampling.md

 <div class="alert alert-block alert-info" > I'm going to compare the <code>pandas</code> sampling interface with universal sampling.
 The <code>pandas</code> interface is generally representative of the tools I'm familiar with (PySpark, R base/<code>dplyr</code>, SQL, etc.).
 It would not surprise me to learn that there are richer implementations around that don't have some of the downsides I'll point out below. </div>

 The simplest application of universal hashing is random sampling.
-We start with a representative dataframe:
+We start with a representative dataframe of users, individual activity, and scores.
-* `user_id` is a user UUID
-* `activity_id` is an activity UUID
-* `score` is a purely random sample from a normal distribution

 ```python